nsr789/quantum-trading-intelligence/README.md

-# Quantum Trading Intelligence 🧠📈
+# AI-Powered Trading Intelligence Platform 🧠📈
 *An end-to-end lightweight research cockpit that ingests market & macro data, synthesises insights with multi‑agent LLMs, and lets you **test or forecast** trading ideas – all from a single Streamlit UI.*

 ---